AndrewEllis93/Print-Tuning-Guide/README.md

 - (Direct Drive) `TUNING_TOWER COMMAND=SET_PRESSURE_ADVANCE PARAMETER=ADVANCE START=0 FACTOR=.0025`
 - (Bowden) `TUNING_TOWER COMMAND=SET_PRESSURE_ADVANCE PARAMETER=ADVANCE START=0 FACTOR=.025`

+You should now see increasing pressure advance values reporting to the g-code terminal as the print progresses.

-\* <sup>*Certain patterns in your start gcode can cancel the tuning tower.*</sup>
+\* <sup>*Certain patterns in your start gcode can cancel the tuning tower. \
+\* It does not matter how quickly you enter the command, as it is based on height.*</sup>

 **4)** Allow the print to run until it starts showing obvious issues.
 Then you may cancel.

 **5)** Following the [Klipper guide](https://www.klipper3d.org/Pressure_Advance.html#tuning-pressure-advance), measure the height of the perfect PA with calipers.
 - Ensure you are **not** measuring your Z seam corner.
-- There should be no signs of divots before or after the corner.
+- There should be no signs of underextrusion before or after the corner.
+    - It can help to shine a bright flashlight between the walls.
 - It is normal for there to be a small amount of bulge still.
 When in doubt, choose the lower value.
 - If the height differs between corners, take a rough average.